-As a Novogratz Bridge Year Program participant, you will spend nine months building relationships and learning collaboratively with community partners abroad.
-During and after the program, you will benefit in countless ways.
-Here are just a few.
+As a Novogratz Bridge Year Program participant, you will spend nine months building collaborative relationships with community partners abroad.
+Through this experience, you will have an opportunity to grow and learn in countless ways.
+Here are just a few:

 - An orientation to service.
 At Princeton, we share a deep commitment to service and a strong desire to help effect positive change in the world.
-Through your Bridge Year community engagement efforts, you will develop a broader understanding of the role you can play in responding to community needs, on both a local and global level.
+Through your Bridge Year community engagement efforts, you will develop a broader understanding of the role you can play in responding to community concerns, both at home and abroad.

 - An expanded perspective.
-By engaging deeply with others in our community we gain not only an ability to think outside of ourselves and the limits of our knowledge, but also a greater capacity to understand the changes our world needs.
+By engaging collaboratively with others in our community, we gain not only an ability to think outside of ourselves and the limits of our knowledge, but also a greater capacity to understand the changes our world needs.
 Your experiences on Bridge Year will challenge your assumptions, encourage you to think in innovative ways, and help you discover new talents and interests.

 - Greater global competencies.
 In our diverse and increasingly interconnected world, developing global competence is essential.
 Through Bridge Year, students begin to acquire foreign language proficiency, substantive knowledge about international matters, an empathy with and appreciation for other cultures, and a practical ability to navigate cultural difference.